tcoram/toolboxforth/README.md

 This repo is mainly for my own "backup" and for the morbidly curious... as it is moving/evolving rapidly.

+## Who?
+What?

-About Me:  I'm a FORTHer since 1984.
-Have never lost my love/need for FORTH.
+About Me:  I've been a  FORTHer since 1984.
+Yeah, I have never lost my love/need for FORTH.
 I (still) use it for product development and hobbyist hacking...